ashandoak/ashandoak.github.io/README.md

 ## Reflections on talks by Winston, Simon, Dumount and McConnell on research talks

 Unquestionably, the common thread through all of these resources are the concepts of intuition, story, and humanist appeal.
 When it comes especially to shorter modes, such as the elevator pitch and the 20-minute research talk, the important of providing some meaningful intuition that can communicate your key ideas to the audience is critical.
-Good stories (or analogies, as with the traffic stop / brain activity 3MT talk above) can help cement these intutions into longer-term memory, while appealing to humanist ideals helps to ground intuition in meaning real-world concerns.
+Good stories (or analogies, as with the traffic stop / brain activity 3MT talk above) can help cement these institutions into longer-term memory, while appealing to humanist ideals helps to ground intuition in meaning real-world concerns.

-From a practical talk / slide construction perspective I'm also pretty enamoured of *effective redundnacy* and *relentless pruning*.
+From a practical talk / slide construction perspective I'm also pretty enamoured of *effective redundancy* and *relentless pruning*.
 I think the idea of effective redundancy speaks a bit to the question I tried to ask about "slides as props" during the second Winston class.
 I don't think I clearly articulated what I was feeling, but there were something about the distinction between *slides as communication tools* and *slides as performance* that was sort of tickling my brain...
 I'm still not sure there is really anything there, but the idea that slides exist as a tool of [universal design for learning](https://udlguidelines.cast.org/) feels right, whereas the idea of slides as a tool for motivation (as a more traditional *slideshow* might be) seems appealing, but less is clearly less accessible.
 I think, fundamentally, I dislike slides as they are typically conceived and I struggle to find value in them (from a teaching perspective) when I know that students often expect them.

 I *wish* I had time for relentless pruning...
 But, as the Mark Twain quote above states, it's not always easy to write a short letter.
-I guess when it comes to a really high stakes talk, I would almost certainly spend the time, but in terms of lectures I'm often constructing slides days, or at best a week before their use, and I just don't have the time, along with my other responsibilies.
+I guess when it comes to a really high stakes talk, I would almost certainly spend the time, but in terms of lectures I'm often constructing slides days, or at best a week before their use, and I just don't have the time, along with my other responsibilities.

 Interestingly, I thought that the talk by Susan McConnell, about slide best practices, would be the least valuable of the three.
 However, the day after I watched it I needed to make some slides for a class I'm teaching and her advice was on my mind.
 I decided to lay out the slides by first writing out a bulleted list with sub-bullets that covered the content I wanted to get to.
 Each bullet was a full sentence and would eventually become the slide heading/title, and each sub-bullet became a bulleted point on the slide (though some slides were just pictures).